 Gut acidity: we have found that vitamin, mineral, and protein deficiencies as well as imbalances are common in horses who are fed cheaper feeds.
 These poor formulations can produce higher acidity in the gastrointestinal mucoid membrane and then the intestinal walls by creating a chain reaction.
 The change in gut bacteria typically causes a decrease in the structural integrity of the membrane and intestinal walls.
 The change in gut bacteria also causes an undesirable change in nutritional uptake as different gut bacteria breakdown different nutrients, and the excessive acidity simply eats away at the tissue of the intestines which never evolved to endure such low pH.
 So, high acidity in the gut leads to malabsorption of food and increased intestinal permeability which allows bugs, bacteria, parasites, fungi and even food particles to enter the blood stream and initiate huge inflammatory responses.

 Gut acidity and also immune response from the gut (90% of the total immune response is in the gut) is also affected by GMO feeds and most particularly glyphosate, better known as Roundup®.
 We now know that this toxic herbicide will adversely affect the bacteria and fungi in the gut, and act as an antibiotic, killing off the beneficial probiotics.
-Bacteria are actually in the plant family group.

 Body temperatures: The thyroid gland plays the biggest role in regulating healthy body temperatures, and it takes a big hit from harmful environmental chemicals ingested by the horse in food and water, usually under the radar of owners and trainers.
 It is essential that we filter all drinking water by carbon filtration at least.
 Softening the water with a softener is necessary to prepare the water for carbon filtration because the excess hardness/calcium in the water will coat the carbon granules and render them inert.
 Eliminating foods that compromise thyroid, such as legumes of clover, alfalfa, soy, beans and peas is also important.
 A weakened thyroid causes lowered body temperatures and makes it possible for all kinds of bugs to live and grow in places that they normally couldn’t.
 It also compromises the immune response so that a fever cannot be mounted in sickness, to help fight the infection.
 EPM is one disease syndrome caused by varieties of these bugs entering the body cavity through weakened intestinal walls, instead of passing out of the body harmlessly as they should do.
 From there, they permeate all kinds of body tissue and can even enter the blood stream.
 If the thyroid is healthy enough to maintain good basal temperatures, and the food and water supply is maintaining proper health and integrity of the digestive lining, then these bugs, bacteria, parasites, and fungi have a much harder time gaining access to the internal body and surviving outside of the intestines.